uganda

 After which you can head to Mgahinga to find the gorgeous golden monkeys.
 This region is breathtaking and part of the Vuringa conservation area, which straddles Uganda, DRC and Rwanda.
 It is home to the golden cat, gorillas, extraordinary birds, buffalo and leopard.

-The Jungles are a world splendour and operators like Africa Wild Explorations promote responsible tourism by ensuring preservation of their wildlife and heritage, they are ecosystem sensitive, take pride in local community through direct support and run “Care for the Rangers” which looks after the field teams.
+The Jungles are a world splendour and operators like Africa Wild Explorations promote responsible tourism by ensuring preservation of their wildlife and heritage.
+They are ecosystem sensitive, take pride in local community through direct support and run “Care for the Rangers” which looks after the field teams.
 These rain forest jungles are simply life changing and a bucket list trip for all nature lovers.